Sultan Ismail Petra Airport

-Sultan Ismail Petra Airport is an airport that operates in Kota Bharu, a city in the state of Kelantan in Malaysia.
+Sultan Ismail Petra Airport is an airport serving Kota Bharu, a city in the state of Kelantan in Malaysia.
 The airport is named after Ismail Petra of Kelantan, the 28th Sultan of Kelantan, who ruled from 1979 to 2010.
 It is currently undergoing expansion through multiple phases to be an international airport, with phase 1 being completed and opened on 1 May 2024.

-It is the second oldest airport in Peninsular Malaysia and the busiest airport on the East Coast.
+It is the second-oldest airport in Peninsular Malaysia and the busiest airport on the East Coast.

 History

 The airport is a former RAF station base, RAF Kota Bharu and a former British military airfield.
 It was the landing site of the Japanese invasion of Malaya during World War II.
 The scene of the first Japanese landing in Malaya was on 8 December 1941.

 After the war, the RAF military airfield was turned into a civilian airport.
 The passenger terminal was built and known as Pengkalan Chepa Airport.
 The inaugural commercial flight to Kelantan occurred on April 6, 1938, following a route survey conducted by Wearne's Air Service.
 On April 3, 1940, the airline officially launched regular scheduled flights, establishing a connection between Kota Bharu and Singapore, with stops including to Penang and Kuala Lumpur.